onflow/flow/flips/20211007-transaction-fees.md

 Currently the execution effort is calculated by adding 1 for every loop or function call.
 This could be sufficient for the first implementation.
 In the future the calculation of the execution effort would be changed so that function calls would have a different execution effort cost assigned to them according to the time complexity of the method.

-Thi model should be replaced so that the execution effort better correlates with the time needed to execute the transaction.
+This model should be replaced so that the execution effort better correlates with the time needed to execute the transaction.
 A possible replacement is to make some functions (that take longer to run) use more effort than others.

 The way execution effort is defined, means that the lower bound for execution effort is 0.
 Any constant part would just get counted under the inclusion effort.